 You won't need a visa to study in Europe if you hold a passport of an EU member state.
 To study anywhere else it's very likely you will need a student visa.
 Visa applications vary in cost from around £30 up to £500.

 Students going to some countries will also have to show evidence that they can support themselves financially while abroad.
 Students selected for the USA, Japan and Hong Kong should be prepared to provide this evidence at the point of formal application to the host university (as early as February in some cases), while others may have until the summer to prepare for this.
 You should plan for this as early as possible.
-Read more in Visas for study abroad and Financial evidence.
+Read more in Visas for study abroad and Financial evidence for Visa Applications.

 All students taking a year abroad as part of their degree will be covered by the University of Leeds travel insurance policy at no charge.
 However, some countries and universities also have their own mandatory health insurance policies for international students costing anywhere from £50-£2000.
-Read more in Insurance.

 Factor into your budgeting the costs of:

 - return travel to your study abroad destination

 - travel and trips you may want to make while youre abroad

 - emergency funds in case you suddenly need to return home during the year (e.g. credit card or savings).

 Dont book flights until you have had formal confirmation of your acceptance from your host university, and, where applicable, you have obtained your visa.
 This may unfortunately mean you wont be able to take advantage of cheaper advanced flight bookings.
 Read "Help with travel, medical and insurance costs" in Tuition fees and loans.